codeswitching9/date-countdown/README.md

 # Date countdown

-This is a basic web application with a countdown to a specified date by the user.
+This version of the countdown timer has a specified date in the code.
+There is no option for a date picker.